School of Computer, Mathematical & Natural Sciences

-The School offers eight bachelor's, three master's and two doctoral degrees within five academic departments: Biology, Chemistry, Computer Science, Mathematics and Physics.
-We will provide the best training in order to place our graduates in advanced degree programs and find employment.
-For this purpose, we have established partnerships to pre-admit students into medical schools at Boston University and George Washington University and a host of internship/Co-OP programs.
-With the unique location of Morgan State University, SCMNS has built partnerships for graduates to obtain employment in health, pharmaceutical and technological industries, as well as a long list of governmental agencies.
-Our School's eight bachelor's degrees are in Actuarial Science, Biology, Chemistry, Computer Science, Engineering Physics, Mathematics, Medical Technology and Physics.
-The Bachelor of Science degree in Actuarial Science is the only program of its kind in the State of Maryland and among the Nation's HBCUs.
+The School offers nine bachelor's, four master's and two doctoral degrees within five academic departments: Biology, Chemistry, Computer Science, Mathematics and Physics.
+The nine bachelor's degrees are: Actuarial Science, Biology, Chemistry, Cloud Computing, Computer Science, Engineering Physics, Mathematics, Medical Laboratory Science and Physics.
+The BS in Actuarial Science is the only such program in the State of Maryland and among the Nation's 115 HBCUs.

-With Morgan State University's strategic goal of Growing Morgan into World Class Doctoral Research University, our graduate degree programs will be put on a fast track for growth and advancement.
-These programs include three master's degrees in Bioinformatics, Mathematics and Science (with concentrations in Biology, Chemistry and Physics), and our two interdisciplinary Doctoral degrees in Bioenvironmental Science and Industrial & Computational Mathematics.
-Our graduate programs are supported by world-class research scholars, shown below with one example each of the five academic Departments:
+With Morgan State University's strategic goal of Growing Morgan into a World-Class Doctoral Research University, our graduate degree programs will be put on a fast track for growth and advancement.
+These programs include four master's degrees: Advanced Computing, Bioinformatics, Mathematics and Science (with tracks in Biology, Chemistry and Physics), and our two interdisciplinary Doctoral degrees: Bioenvironmental Science and Industrial & Computational Mathematics.
+Our graduate programs are supported by world-class research scholars as shown below with some examples:

 Biology: Dr. Gloria Hoffman, 187 Publications, h-Index 60

-Please contact me or any of our departments if you are considering studying at SCMNS and would like more information.
+Please contact any of our departments if you are considering studying in any of the science disciplines and would like more information.